 Extent of Authority

-The SUKCEC has final decision-making authority regarding: individual student requests for Core course exceptions and/or waivers; and individual student appeals if a UK Core course exception and/or waiver is initially denied.
+The SUKCEC has final decision-making authority regarding individual student appeals if a request for a UK Core course substitution is denied by the UCCSS.

 Composition

 The SUKCEC is not required to be chaired by an elected faculty senator nor is it required to be composed of more than one-half of members who are elected faculty senators.